IBM/mas-drone-to-fix-watsonx/energyloss-simulated/README.md

    - send the 5,720 rows of simulated data to Monitor as (a) either real-time or (b) past & future data.
    - create dashboard, anomaly function, alerts & alert-based service requests - play the end-to-end `Energy Loss` story !

+Once you will have run the recipe end-to-end and mastered it, you should be able to easily update it (to e.g. change the name or number of columns or rows of the csv file, change the name of the Monitor devices etc) - so to be able to send *any* timeseries csv data to Monitor.

 **Products Used**: <a href="https://www.ibm.com/docs/en/maximo-monitor/continuous-delivery" target="_blank">IBM Maximo Monitor</a> version `8.11.11` & <a href="https://www.ibm.com/products/cloud-pak-for-data" target="_blank">IBM Cloud Pak for Data</a> `4.6`, part of the <a href="https://www.ibm.com/products/maximo" target="_blank">IBM Maximo Application Suite</a> `8.11.15`.

 **Expected Duration**: 45 minutes.<br>